 Where to find it Z118 Dabula Street, Khayelitsha, Cape Town

-How to help The organisation is powered by volunteerism, so they actively seek any assistance you can provide, such as tutoring matric subjects, mentoring matric learners, running career guidance and life skills workshops, teaching computer literacy, helping with administration, or assisting during their Winter School programme and workshops on anything ranging from creative arts and performance to sports.
+How to help The organisation is powered by volunteerism, so they actively seek any assistance you can provide, such as tutoring matric subjects, mentoring matric learners (and alumni), running career guidance and life skills workshops, teaching computer literacy, helping with administration, or assisting during their Winter School programme and workshops on anything ranging from creative arts and performance to sports.

 Times Monday – Thursday, 3.30pm – 5pm